-The Croatian National Bank is autonomous and independent in achieving its objective and carrying out its tasks.
+The CNB is autonomous and independent in achieving its objective and carrying out its tasks.
 The CNB reports on its work to the Croatian Parliament.

 Independence of the CNB